 I actually left out one very personal detail in my haibun.
-In 1997, I was stuck in British Columbia for six months awaiting my H1 visa to return to the US.
+In 1997, I was stuck in British Columbia for six months awaiting my H1 visa to return to the United States.
 I visited the Museum of Anthropology in late September that year, and was still waiting for my visa (yet still paying rent in California for all of those six months).
 In the museum, amid all the massive Haida wood sculptures, with the expansive view of the mountains across the water outside the huge windows, I remember coming to a realization that I could live here if my visa never came through.
 It was a point of acceptance that was profound for me, a powerful sense of social and spiritual belonging, inspired by native culture and its sense of belonging with the earth beneath its feet.
 That afternoon, I drove home to where I was staying, where a letter had arrived, that very day, announcing that my visa was approved.
 It was a deeply emotional moment for me, after six months of disruption and uncertainty, and that’s the real reason why it would be sad for me to revisit the museum again (as I mention in the haibun), perhaps because I turned my back on that acceptance, or so it might have seemed.
 And yet no. The larger acceptance was embracing what I had sought for half a year, yet also embracing the possibility of the other option too.
 I found myself capable of accepting everything.
 For me it was a moment of saying yes to life.